 Simas is an artist based in Lithuania.
 He builds his own musical instruments out of recycled stuff he finds along the way.
 Pet bottles, electric motors, wood leftovers and even abandoned pianos.
 If you can get a sound out of it, it goes into the machine and he would probably add some Arduino contraption to the mix, just because.

 The first time we saw Simas, he was riding his bike down the street with the marimba firmly attached to his back just like a backpack.
 We thought it was a fancy way of carrying water, that until we heard what actually it was.
 He performs regularly on Pilies gatve, a street in Vilnius that has seen plenty of street performers for hundreds of years.
-A tradition we hope would never stop.
+A tradition we hope will never stop.

 Subscribe to our channel: